akak92/btc-celery-flask/README.md

 # BTC Prices with Celery, Redis and Flask
 Retrieving Bitcoin prices for various currencies.
 This example implements asynchronous task management using Celery.
+Flower is used for visualizing the state and execution of tasks.

 The application contains a series of services that perform the following tasks: